Pediatric Eye Exams in Austin, Texas

 - Accurate eye movement skills, such as the ability to read a line of text.

-There are several common refractive and visual issues that can be identified in children during a pediatric eye exam.
+Several common refractive and visual issues can be identified in children during a pediatric eye exam.

 Children with myopia have trouble seeing distant objects clearly but can usually see close-up objects just fine.
 This can cause difficulty in seeing the board in school or in sports that require good distance vision.

 Children with hyperopia have trouble seeing close-up objects clearly but can usually see distant objects without difficulty.
-This can cause difficulty in reading or focusing on near objects for extended periods of time.
+This can cause difficulty in reading or focusing on near objects for extended periods.

 Children with astigmatism have an irregularly shaped cornea or lens that causes blurry or distorted vision at all distances.